 Suspect accused of shooting, killing Missouri police officer arrested

-The suspect on the run for nearly two days after the deadly shooting of a Missouri police officer on Sunday was arrested Tuesday in Urich, Fox 4 KC reported.
+The man wanted in connection with the deadly shooting of a Missouri police officer on Sunday was arrested Tuesday in Urich, following an all-out police dragnet, Fox 4 KC reported.

 Police surrounded a home in Chilhowee earlier Tuesday after officers descended on the small town in search of Ian McCarthy, wanted for the murder of Police Officer Gary Michael.